jamiemccrindle/foldr.uk/foldr-uk-website/blog/2021-04-10-terraform-rotate-secrets.md

 :::info

 This example uses secrets that expire after 60 days and rotates them each month.
 The mechanism supports rotating secrets more frequently so pick an expiry window that meets your risk appetite.
-The limiting factor is when infrastructure needs to be redeployed after a secret is rotated.
+The limiting factor is often when infrastructure needs to be redeployed after a secret is rotated.

 :::